PersiaML/tutorials/src/inference/index.md

 torch-model-archiver --model-name you_model_name --version 1.0 --serialized-file /your/model/dir/you_model_name.pth --handler /your/model/dir/persia_handler.py
 ```

-Sparse model can be saved and loaded with PerisaML Python API, see [Model Checkpointing](../model-checkpointing/index.md) for details.
+Sparse model can be saved and loaded with PERSIA Python API, see [Model Checkpointing](../model-checkpointing/index.md) for details.

-## 3. Deploy PerisaML services and TorchServe
+## 3. Deploy PERSIA services and TorchServe

 TorchServe can be launched with: